Beyond the buzzword, Muscle Activation Technique™ (MAT) is a powerful way to improve your physical health and overall well-being.

-Instead of worrying about how deep we can move into a posture, it’s time to build solid and stable muscles that can withstand the stress of physical activity.
+Instead of worrying about how deep we can move into a posture, it’s time to build solid and stable muscles that can withstand the stress of physical activity and reduce chronic pain you’ve been living with.
 MAT techniques are a great starting point to do exactly that.

 Let’s take a closer look at the proven benefits of Muscle Activation Techniques in yoga.
 Then, I’ll share a few of my favorite MAT video tutorials so you can start practicing the method today.

 We touched briefly on this above, but it bears repeating: MAT is a powerful way to reduce and even eliminate pain.